 The precise reasons for the success of white women in at-large systems are elusive, but there’s a suggestion that the lack of direct head-to-head competition in the at-large pools is more helpful to female candidates’ style and triggers less overt sexist bias in voters.
 Black men are disadvantaged by the at-large systems, but significantly benefit from ethnocentric voting under SMDs.

-However, if we dig deeper into the data and older research and adapt it to Austin’s quirky citywide implementation, it becomes clear that the effect on Latino descriptive representation would be high because of the dense nature of the districts being designed, as well as the fact that the Austin place-driven implementation potentially forces some of the ethnic polarization through head-to-head contests that the pooled systems avoid.
+However, if we dig deeper into the data and older research and adapt it to Austin’s quirky citywide implementation, it becomes clearer that the effect on Latino descriptive representation would be high because of the dense nature of the districts being designed, as well as the fact that the Austin place-driven implementation potentially forces some of the ethnic polarization through head-to-head contests that the pooled systems avoid.
 For example, in Boston, the first Hispanic city council person was elected from a citywide pool by assembling a coalition of progressives, non-Latin American new immigrants, and Hispanics.
 According to the candidate, when Bostonians voted for him, they were not picking him ‘over’ an explicit choice, but rather including him in their preferred pool.

 The implication for Austin is that a hybrid system with some at-large seats might be the best balance of the different ‘descriptive’ representation needs.
 It’s important to note that the at-large seats should be a pool and not place-based if the goal is to support women or give an additional shot to African-American or Asian candidates.
 Having to explicitly pick a candidate to run against might generate bias that makes success difficult.